pallets/quart/docs/tutorials/installation.rst

 Quart dependends on the following packages, which will automatically be installed with Quart:

-- aiofiles, to load files in an asyncio compatible manner,
+- AnyIO, to handle I/O operations,
 - blinker, to manage signals,
 - click, to manage command line arguments
 - hypercorn, an ASGI server for development,